-Insurance Prices Rise for First Time in 18 QuartersPresident, Global Placement and Specialties for Marsh
+Insurance Prices Rise for First Time in 18 QuartersPresident, Global Placement for Marsh

 Globally, commercial insurance prices in the fourth quarter of 2017 increased on average for the first time in four and a half years, according to the Marsh Global Insurance Market Index.